RBergeron/Machine_learning_data_prep_intro/README.md

-# OMLDS_Outliers
+# Outliers
+## An introduction to handling outliers using Python
+---
-This is a brief presentation about outliers delivered to the [Orlando Machine Learning and Data Science Meetup Group (OMLDS)](https://www.meetup.com/Orlando-MLDS/) on October 26, 2021 during an online Lunch and Learn session.
+This is a presentation about outliers delivered to the [Orlando Machine Learning and Data Science Meetup Group (OMLDS)](https://www.meetup.com/Orlando-MLDS/) on October 26, 2021 during an online Lunch and Learn session.

+Small snippets of Python code are highlighted in the presentation slides.
+The full code is in the Python notebook included with this repository.

+---
+## Presentation Slides
 ![Slide 1](https://github.com/RBergeron/OMLDS_Outliers/blob/main/images/Slide1.PNG)

 ![Slide 2](https://github.com/RBergeron/OMLDS_Outliers/blob/main/images/Slide2.PNG)